ruihukuang/LLM_engineering/week6/readme.md

 Context

-Use files train.pkl and test.pkl to train tranditonal machine models and compare estimated prices and acutal prices to calculate price differences.
+Use files train.pkl and test.pkl to train tranditonal machine models and compare estimated prices and acutal prices to calculate average absolute predition error in terms of price differences.
-The trandition models include
+The tranditional models include